Internationalization and Localization with Qt Quick Ultralite

 .ts file for each language.
 These files are compiled to translation release files (

-.qm) and passed to the QML compiler, which will replace each
+.qm) and passed to the QML compiler, which replaces the

 qsTr() and the